nicokosi/blog/content/creating-strava-charts-with-r-en.md

 ###3.
 Display a chart

-The final step consists in using the `ggplot2` library to display a chart for "average speed over time" and export it as a PNG image:
+The final step consists in using the `ggplot2` library to display a chart for "distance and moving time" and export it as a PNG image:
 ```r
   ggplot(df, aes(x=distance, y=moving_time)) +
     geom_point(size=1, colour="#CC0000") + # red points